hprose/hprose-yii/README.md

 Through *Hprose*, You can conveniently and efficiently intercommunicate between those programming languages.

-This project is the implementation of Hprose for Yii.
+This project is the implementation of Hprose for Yii 2.

 ## Installation